Skip to navigation Skip to content

 Students impacted by Coronavirus (COVID-19) in the 2020/2021/2022 academic years

-Due to COVID-19, students may request an extension of allowable time as they were temporarily unable to study or reduced their study load below full-time.
-In some situations, education providers supported students by displaying failures as withdrawals on transcripts to avoid academic penalty.
+Students may request an extension of allowable time as they were temporarily unable to study or reduced their study load below full-time due to COVID-19.
+In some situations, education providers supported students to avoid academic penalty by displaying failures as withdrawals on transcripts.

-When assessing satisfactory progress, evidence may already exist on a student’s record regarding the impact of COVID-19 on their study circumstances.
-Search the file for previous DOCs that include information about the customer being temporarily unable to study or having reduced their study load.
-If evidence exists for the corresponding period, this may be sufficient to disregard the withdrawal.
+When assessing satisfactory progress, evidence regarding the impact of COVID-19 on the students study circumstances may be available on their record.
+Existing information about the customer being temporarily unable to study or having reduced their study load for the corresponding period may be sufficient to disregard withdrawals.

-COVID-19 impacts varied nationally, not all states or territories were impacted by shutdowns or the durations varied.
-If no evidence exists, or documentation on the student’s record is insufficient to make a clear determination, students may be able to enter into an activity agreement.
+If there is no evidence on record, or the existing documentation is insufficient to make a clear determination, further evidence can be supplied or students may be able to enter into an activity agreement.

 Requesting academic transcripts

-The Resources page contains additional information and scenarios to help when calculating the time allowed to complete the course and assessing satisfactory progress for tertiary students in receipt of Youth Allowance (YA), and a link to the Student Programme Resource Tool.
+The Resources page contains a link to the Student Programme Resource Tool, Q888 letter, additional information and scenarios to help when calculating allowable time to complete a course, and assessing satisfactory progress for tertiary students in receipt of YA.

 Determining minimum (normal) time for a course of study